bteamapp/OrderTrack/README.md

       // --- SITE CONFIGURATION ---
       define('SITE_URL', 'http://your-website.com'); // IMPORTANT: No trailing slash
       ```
+    - Inside the project root, create a `libs` folder.
+Download the `PHP QR Code` library, and place the extracted phpqrcode folder inside libs.
+    - Inside the project root, create a `temp` folder.
+Ensure your web server has write permissions for this directory.

 4.  **Set Up `.htaccess` (for Apache users):**
     The included `.htaccess` file enables clean URLs.
 Ensure that `mod_rewrite` is enabled on your Apache server.
 If you are using Nginx, you will need to configure the URL rewrites in your server block.